DavideTriso/docker-nginx/README.md

 docker push davidetriso/nginx:nginx-stable
 ```

-###  Build and push everything
+###  Build and push

-Execute the `./build-and-push.sh` script to build and push all images to Docker Hub at once.
+Execute the `./build-and-push.sh` script to build and push the image Docker Hub at once.

 ## How to use